leonoverweel/resume/README.md

 - **Teaching Assistant**, [Delft University of Technology](https://www.tudelft.nl/) _(Aug.
 2016 - June 2017):_
   - TI1406 Computer Organization: tutored and graded Assembly programming lab assignments for first-year BSc students.
   - TI1206M Linear Algebra: translated Dutch-language final exams to English.
   - UD1031 Robotics: created a lesson plan and exercises for an OpenDC-based tutorial on the relevance of datacenters to robotics.
+  - Independently: created book summaries and study material for various courses, [available for free online](http://leonoverweel.com/ti-summaries).
 - **Software Engineering Intern**, [Mugsy](http://mugsy.tv/) _(May 2015 - July 2015):_
   - Developed the front and back ends of a website featuring an easy-to-use custom Content Management System that allows administrators without coding skills to add, edit and remove multiple types of content pages.
 - **Robotics and Software Engineering Intern**, [Delft University of Technology](https://www.tudelft.nl/) _(June 2014 - July 2014):_